Naz Shah: Early life

 Naseem Shah was born on 13 November 1973 in Bradford.
 Her father left the family when she was six years old.
 At age 12, she was sent to Pakistan by her mother, Zoora Shah, to escape her mother's abusive partner, where she had an arranged marriage.

-When she was 20, her mother, who had been sexually and physically abused by her partner for over a decade, was convicted of murdering him, and served 7 years in prison.
+When she was 20, her mother, who had been sexually and physically abused by her partner for over a decade, was convicted of his murder and served nearly 14 years in prison.

 Early career

 Before being elected as an MP, Shah was the chair of mental health charity, Sharing Voices Bradford, and had previously worked as a carer for disabled people, as an NHS Commissioner and a director for a regional association supporting local councils.

-She has said that she voted for George Galloway at the Bradford West by-election in 2012.
+She voted for George Galloway at the Bradford West by-election in 2012.
 Working with the Southall Black Sisters, Shah campaigned for her mother's release from prison.